-What is a KPI?
+So what is a KPI?

 - Be clear and easy to understand.

-- Be numeric and tangible.
+- Use numbers and be tangible.

 - Encourage behaviours that have a positive effect on the business.